uperl/AnyEvent-Open3-Simple/README.md

 environments where idle watchers should be used are welcome and encouraged.

-The pure perl implementation that comes with Perl ([AnyEvent::Impl::Perl](https://metacpan.org/pod/AnyEvent::Impl::Perl)) does not seem to work with this module on Microsoft Windows so I make [EV](https://metacpan.org/pod/EV) a prereq on that platform (which does work).
+The pure perl implementation that comes with [AnyEvent](https://metacpan.org/pod/AnyEvent) ([AnyEvent::Impl::Perl](https://metacpan.org/pod/AnyEvent::Impl::Perl)) does not seem to work with this module on Microsoft Windows so I make [EV](https://metacpan.org/pod/EV) a prereq on that platform (which is automatically used if installed and does work).

 Writing to a subprocesses stdin with [AnyEvent::Open3::Simple::Process#print](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#print) or [AnyEvent::Open3::Simple::Process#say](https://metacpan.org/pod/AnyEvent::Open3::Simple::Process#say) is unsupported on Microsoft